Booosty

 Problem

-Delphina - an African working mother - lives in Belgium as a third culture person; and
+Delphina - an African working mother living in Belgium as a third-culture individual -

-needs someone who could guide her and fits her personality and professional background through her career path;
+needs someone who can guide her and align with both her personality and professional background throughout her career journey;

-because she wants to improve her mental health, thrive in her job, and build new opportunities.
+because she wants to strengthen her mental well-being, thrive in her current role, and create new growth opportunities.

 Solution